heiner/dylaniki/Blood_on_the_Tracks.md

 |-4---2---0-| |-(4)--4---2----0---(4)-| |-5---4---2-|
 |-(5)-----------2---(5)-| |-0---0---0-| |-(0)--0------------(0)-|</tab>
 Although they go in opposite directions (E-B-A and G\#m/B-A-E), they are closely related, tonally.
-Look at the 4th string: that’s what it’s all about.
+Look at the 4th string: that's what it's all about.
 Both figures are realizations of the basic progression g\#-f\#-e (try it!), but this progression is given different functions through different harmonizations.
 In the first figure, <em>g\# </em>is home base